rayoub/rupee/README.md

 This project contains code and data initially associated with the paper [RUPEE: Scalable protein structure search using run position encoded residue descriptors](http://ieeexplore.ieee.org/document/8217627/) published in the IEEE International Conference on Bioinformatics and Biomedicine of 2017.
 RUPEE is under continual development.
-At this stage, the initial RUPEE paper serves only to describe the common basis for the current RUPEE operating modes, fast and regular, which are described in a paper currently being prepared for submission.
+At this stage, the initial RUPEE paper serves only to describe the common basis for the current RUPEE operating modes, fast and top-aligned, which are described in a paper currently being prepared for submission.

 RUPEE itself is available for use at <http://www.ayoubresearch.com>.